Every school has an Academic Support Librarian assigned to provide specialist expertise.

 EndNote Web is a web-based version of EndNote.
 It is not as sophisticated as the full EndNote software and is not recommended for a lengthy document such as a thesis.
 However it is free, and can be used anywhere you have internet access.
 See EndNote Web [pdf] for advice about using this package.

-Disseminate your research output to give it maximum visibility and impact.
+Give it maximum visibility and impact.

 University of Salford's Institutional Repository (USIR) uses indexing that is picked up by search engines, placing your work in USIR means that it easy for others to find.